ucan-wg/spec/README.md

 <!-- Footnotes -->

+[^js-num-size]: JavaScript has a single numeric type ([`Number`][JS Number]) for both integers and floats.
+This representation is defined as a [IEEE-754] double-precision floating point number, which has a 53-bit significand.
 [^pcec]: To be precise, this is a [PC/EC][PACELC] system, which is a critical trade-off for many systems.
 UCAN can be used to model both PC/EC and PA/EL, but is most typically PC/EL.

 <!-- Internal Links -->